taniamukherjee/Storytelling-Project/README.md

              Billloard API

 Project plan : compare the top 500 album from rolling stone with billboard and look at it from a critical standpoint.
-               we want to find if there is any corelation between popularity vs critical acclaim. look at them filtered by genre, decades , artists etc
+               We want to find if there is any corelation between popularity vs critical acclaim.
+               Look at them filtered by genre, decades , artists etc
-               look for bias between older and newer digital albums.
+               Look for bias between older and newer digital albums.

 Plans to use : sqllite, plotly, bootstrap webscrape